spleen1981/retroarch-kodi-addon-CoreELEC/README.md

    - Download the latest `script.retroarch.launcher-<version>.zip` from the [releases page](https://github.com/spleen1981/retroarch-kodi-addon-CoreELEC/releases) and install following [Kodi instructions](https://kodi.wiki/view/Add-on_manager#How_to_install_from_a_ZIP_file).
 The add-on includes an internal online updater and can be updated from within Kodi.
    - The add-on will be shown in the "Game" group.
 Customize the settings as needed and launch RetroArch.
    - **First launch downloads the RetroArch package (AppImage).** The add-on detects your platform (from `/etc/os-release` `COREELEC_ARCH`) and, if the matching RetroArch package is not already present, prompts to download it.
 A progress bar is shown; the file is verified (SHA-256) and stored in userdata.
 If you decline, you return to Kodi with a "package missing" notice and can download it later from the add-on.
-   - The package includes RetroArch, cores, themes, overlays, shaders and the libretro database — everything needed for full RetroArch operation out of the box.
+   - The package includes RetroArch, cores, assets, themes, overlays, shaders, databases and default system files required for normal operation — everything needed for full RetroArch operation out of the box.
 No additional online downloads are required after installation.
    - If you are new to RetroArch refer to [their documentation](https://docs.libretro.com/start/understanding/) for all how-to-use and how-to-setup info.

-Core list included by default is the same as [Lakka](https://github.com/libretro/Lakka-LibreELEC/blob/a0f1b57bb36fa1feb50ff006ca7b46c1b7b7cb45/distributions/Lakka/options#L176-L296).
+The default core set is based on [Lakka](https://github.com/libretro/Lakka-LibreELEC/blob/a0f1b57bb36fa1feb50ff006ca7b46c1b7b7cb45/distributions/Lakka/options#L176-L296), with a small number of project-specific additions, removals and fallback cores defined in `scripts/build.py`.

 ## The RetroArch package (AppImage)